Housing Services

 Congregate “kinship” housing

-We strive to provide a personalized safe and stable space allowing clients to focus on their recovery journey and reclaim their lives.
+Through strategic community partnerships, we strive to provide a personalized, safe, and stable space that allows clients to focus on their recovery and reclaim their lives.

 High-Support